KTM Class 92

-The Class 92 is a type of electric multiple unit operated by Keretapi Tanah Melayu on its KTM Komuter services.
+The Class 92, informally known by its designation class SCS (abbreviation for six-car sets), is a type of electric multiple unit operated by Keretapi Tanah Melayu on its KTM Komuter services.
 A total of 38 sets were built by CSR Zhuzhou of China, in 6-car formations.

 History

 The Class 92 was procured under a Malaysian Government initiative, National Key Result Area (NKRA) to reduce congestion and improve public transport with a specific RM2 billion allocation to KTMB to improve commuter rail efficiency.
 A sum of RM 1.894 billion was spent to procure these trains, with the remainder being spent on the improvement of signaling along the Putra-Mid Valley stretch and a ticketing system upgrade.

 The first EMU was delivered on 23 September 2011 and was expected to operate in revenue service by late December 2011.
 However, delays in testing led to the subsequent postponement of launch.
 On 8 March 2012, 4 sets commenced operation.
 All 38 sets were in revenue service by July 2012.